open-source-labs/Reactime/README.md

 Whenever state is changed (whenever setState, useState is called), this extension will create a snapshot of the current state tree and record it.
 Each snapshot will be displayed in Chrome DevTools under the Reactime panel.

-### 🔹 Snapshot Comparison
+### 🔹 Snapshot Series and Action Comparison

 You can save a series of state snapshots and use it to analyze changes in component render performance between current and previous series of snapshots.
+You can also name specific snapshots and compare all snapshots with the same name.
 <p align="center">
 <img src="http://g.recordit.co/KNxvT94qxd.gif" />
 </p>